tjd1234/cmpt120fall2022/lectures/lecture15/lecture15notes.md

 ### Example: Random Turtle Walk

-In a previous lecture we say this program for making a turtle do a "random walk" around the screen.
+In a previous lecture we saw this program for making a turtle do a "random walk" around the screen.
 When the turtle hits an edge, it "wraps around" to the opposite side of the screen: